 Systems began to develop enriched features such as simpler publishing of jobs, more effective candidate vetting, smarter ways of managing and segmenting vendor channels, improved reporting and data visualisation tools, more powerful timesheet and billing capabilities.
 More noticeably, platforms began to become mobil-first, recognising that the majority of contingent workers were processing data via their smartphones and tablet devices.
 While enhancements were significant, they were more ‘evolution, not revolution’.

-By 2018, many practitioners in the workforce management industry could’ve been forgiven for thinking the VMS had reached its quintessential form.
+By 2018, many practitioners in the workforce management industry could’ve been forgiven for thinking VMS solutions had reached its quintessential form.
 That was, of course, before technologists started talking about Hyper-Automation in 2019.

 Registering the potential of the latest crop of digital technologies to ramp up the pace of automation in organizational data processing platforms—such as artificial intelligence, chatbots, blockchain, virtual reality and 3D visualisation—the very edge of ‘cutting edge’ VMS technology comes in the form of VMS solutions that adopt a hub and spoke cloud architecture.

 This means any new best-of-breed app or technology building block can be swiftly conjoined to the existing talent ecosystem of a business thanks to the ‘glue ware-like’ characteristics of the VMS.
-Instead of trying to be all things to all organizations, the VMS model has evolved to become the switch-gear of a modern business, to envelope any new best-fit workforce management tools into a coherent digital operating landscape.
+Instead of trying to be all things to all organizations, VMS solutions have evolved to become the switch-gear of a modern business, to envelope any new best-fit workforce management tools into a coherent digital operating landscape.

-Some of the benefits of adopting a modern VMS include:
+Some of the benefits of adopting VMS solutions include:

 - Know where the money goes with improved reporting transparency